Silvia Baraldini: Repatriation

 Italy first requested that Baraldini serve the rest of her sentence in her country of birth in 1989.
 It made further submissions ito the US in 1992, 1993, 1995, and 1997.
 The US refused to consider the requests on the grounds that she showed no remorse for her crimes.
 She was visited in 1991 at Marianna prison by the Italian judge Giovanni Falcone.
 In Italy, pressure grew for her repatriation.
 President Francesco Cossiga and Prime Minister Giulio Andreotti both addressed the issue with President George H. W. Bush, then Prime Minister Massimo D'Alema spoke to Bill Clinton.

 After 17 years incarcerated in US prisons, in 1999 Baraldini travelled to Rome from the Federal Correctional Institution, Danbury in Connecticut.
 She was met by her mother, the president of the Party of Italian Communists Armando Cossutta, and Minister of Justice Oliviero Diliberto.
 The Italian government pledged that she would remain imprisoned until July 29, 2008, the first date at which she was eligible for parole in the US.
-She was jailed at Rebbibia prison and a year later complained that she had been treated better in US prisons and she wanted to return.
+She was jailed at Rebibbia prison and a year later complained that she had been treated better in US prisons and she wanted to return.
 She said she had less freedom than at Danbury, was being refused treatment for breast cancer and could only make two telephone calls a month.
 In 2001, she was released into house arrest for months in a deal made between the governments of Italy and the US, as a result of her breast cancer, for which she had been receiving treatment at the Agostino Gemelli University Policlinic in Rome.
 Baraldini was pardoned in 2006 by Minister of Justice Clemente Mastella.

 Antonio Bellia released a documentary entitled Ore d'aria – La vita di Silvia Baraldini (Hours outside: The life of Silvia Baraldini) in 2002, then Margo Pelletier and Lisa Thomas released the film Freeing Silvia Baraldini in 2009.
 The newspaper La Stampa reported in 2011 that she was living quietly in Rome, working in support of migrants through the Associazione Ricreativa e Culturale Italiana (ARCI).